dvilla-exe/Employee-Tracker-CLI/README.md

 ## Tests
 to test simply ensure postgres connection, run the application, and check if the changes are saved properly in the database

+## Demo
+I have also provided a demo of the app and its functionality in the code found at './Employee-Tracker-Demo.mp4'

 ## Questions
 For questions, please contact me via: